tchughesiv/cf-mini/README.md

 # requirements:

 A Docker server using "devicemapper w/ udev sync enabled" & at least 30gb disk is highly recommended.
 I intend to do further testing with the btrfs & overlay storage options soon.
-My working Ubuntu environment has two critical things configured that you should verify or performance will suffer.
+One's working Docker Server environment must have the following two critical things configured or performance will suffer.

-  Tested on a Ubuntu 15.04 server w/ the following settings: <i>(Notes on my build are [here](https://github.com/tchughesiv/cf-mini/blob/master/ubuntu15_04.md).)</i>
+  <i>Installation instructions on my tested Ubuntu 15.04 server build are [here](https://github.com/tchughesiv/cf-mini/blob/master/ubuntu15_04.md).</i>

-  Server process looks like this:
+  1.)
+Server process should look like this:

     $ ps -ef |grep -i docker
     docker -d -s devicemapper --storage-opt dm.basesize=30G

-  Docker info returns these critical components:
+  2.)
+Docker info should return these critical components:

     $ docker info
     Storage Driver: devicemapper
      Udev Sync Supported: true

-  Your container might be able to start with the defaults, but won't last long... if it runs at all.
-At the very least, change to devicemapper w/o udev or base size changes (full storage might bite you fast though).
+  Your container might be able to start with the devicemapper defaults, but won't last long.

 # pull: